mdn/content/files/en-us/web/api/customstateset/index.md

 ### Interaction with CSS

 Developers can select a custom element with a specific state using its state _custom state pseudo-class_.
-The format of this pseudo-class is `:--mystate`, where `--mystate` is the state as defined in the element.
+The format of this pseudo-class is `:--mystatename`, where `--mystatename` is the state as defined in the element.

-The custom state pseudo-class matches the custom element only if the state is `true` (i.e. if `--mystate` is present in the `CustomStateSet`).
+The custom state pseudo-class matches the custom element only if the state is `true` (i.e. if `--mystatename` is present in the `CustomStateSet`).

 ## Examples

 ### Labeled Checkbox

-This example, which is adapted from the specification, demonstrates a custom checkbox element that exposes its "checked" state as the custom state `--checked`, allowing styling to be applied using the `:--checked` custom state pseudo class.
+This example, which is adapted from the specification, demonstrates a custom checkbox element that has an internal "checked" state.

-> **Note:** If you wanted to be able to set the checked state of the custom element using an attribute you could instead define a custom property.
+This is mapped to the `--checked` custom state, allowing styling to be applied using the `:--checked` custom state pseudo class.

 First we define our class `LabeledCheckbox` which extends from `HTMLElement`.
 In the constructor we just call the `super()` method, leaving most of the "work" to `connectedCallback()`, which is invoked when a custom element is added to the page.